Philippine Military Academy: History

-An Officer's School of the Philippine Constabulary was established on February 17, 1905, within the walls of Intramuros in Manila.
+An Officer's School of the Philippine Constabulary was established on February 17, 1905, within the walls of Intramuros, Manila.
 This school was relocated to Baguio on September 1, 1908, at Camp Henry Allen where it would stay for many years to come.
 On February 4, 1916, a cadet academy denominated the Academy for officers of the Philippine Constabulary was created for training and instructing cadets and preparing them for service as commissioned officers of the Philippine Constabulary or of any other armed force of the Philippine Government which might later be created.

 Just months later, on October 23, 1916, during the 4th Philippine Legislature session, Senator Hadji Butu Abdul Baqui, representing Mindanao and Sulu, sponsored his first bill, Senate Bill No. 9 creating a law establishing a military academy in the country and to require military instruction in colleges and universities.
 On the same day, he also sponsored Senate Bill No. 10 creating a law to establish a naval academy.
 Three months later, US President Woodrow Wilson congratulated Senator Hadji Butu "for being the first among those in the upper house to introduce measures for their establishment", saying that military or naval training will be a good thing for the young men of the country.

 On December 8, 1928, the academy was renamed as The Philippine Constabulary Academy.

 The National Defense Act was approved on December 21, 1935, creating the Army of the Philippines and incorporating the Constabulary into that organization.
 The Act also established a Constabulary Division within the PMA and a Philippine Military Academy (PMA), but specified that the PMA operation was not a Constabulary function.
 The PMA was modeled after the United States Military Academy with officers from the Philippine Scouts and regular United States Army as instructors and members of the general staff.
 The PMA Class of 1940, with 79 graduates, was the pioneer batch to complete four years of training.
 Quirico Evangelista and Reynaldo Mendoza of Class '40 composed the PMA alma mater song, "PMA, Oh Hail to Thee."

 With the outbreak of the Second World War, training was disrupted at the PMA with Classes 1942 and 1943 being graduated prematurely and assigned to combat units in Bataan and other parts of the country.
 Many of these young officers perished in the war.

 After the war, the academy was reopened on May 5, 1947, at Camp Henry T. Allen in Baguio and, due to its increasing need for larger grounds, was soon moved to its present location at Fort General Gregorio H. del Pilar, Loakan, some ten kilometers from downtown Baguio.
 The main building, Melchor Hall, was completed in 1949 under the supervision of military engineer Lt.
 Pacifico C. Cabrera, a decorated WWII hero, who later as a full colonel, became Chief of Engineers of the AFP.
 During the 1960s, as a need for more well-rounded individuals was found to be desirable, and socio-humanistic courses were added to the school's curriculum.